Excalibra/cybersecurity-interview-questions/README.md

 ---

 <p align="center">
-  <strong>If this project helped you, consider starring the repository.</strong>
+  <strong>⭐ If this project helped you, please consider giving it a star.
+It helps others discover it too!</strong>
 </p>